Making marks, where they arise - That's the mission of the British architecture firm, realized through its sustainability manifesto

 A number of British architects launched the initiative in June 2019 UK Architects Declare Climate and Biodiversity Emergency.
 Their website says, among other things: "Buildings and structures play a major role because they are responsible for almost 40 percent of energy-related carbon dioxide (CO2) emissions and at the same time have a significant impact on our natural habitats."
 Architectural design and sustainability are two inseparable Topics of our society today.

 In addition to Grimshaw Architects, the architecture firm Foster + Partners are one of the first to sign up last year with their concrete plans in the form of a Sustainability manifestos published.
-These were even during the UN Climate Change Conference COP25 presented in Madrid.
+These were even made during the UN Climate Change Conference COP25 presented in Madrid.
 So far, another 830 offices have followed the initiative, with an effort to strengthen their work practices to create architecture and urbanism that have a more positive impact on the world as well as people.

 Architectural design - Doing more and more